Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods.md

      for k,v in pairs(arrayTable) do
           debugPrint(k..':'..v)
-          -- will return '1:apple 2:banana 3:orange'
+          -- will print '1:apple 2:banana 3:orange'
      end
 end
 ```